Continuum limit of critical inhomogeneous random graphs: Scaling limit of rank-one graphs conditioned on being connected

 \subsection{Uniform integrability of the tilt}

-The last key ingredient in proving Theorem \ref{thm:conv-condition-on-connected} we need is the tightness of $L(\cT^{\vp})$.
+The final ingredient needed in proving Theorem \ref{thm:conv-condition-on-connected} is the tightness of $L(\cT^{\vp})$ where $L(\cdot)$ is the tilt as in \eqref{eqn:ltpi-def} and $\cT^{\vp}$ is a random $\vp$-tree with distribution $\pr_{\ord}$ as in \eqref{eqn:ordered-p-tree-def}.
 We start with a concentration inequality on $\|F^{\exec,\vp}\|_\infty$ that allows us to control the tilt appearing on the right hand side of \eqref{eqn:ltpi-def}.
 A key step is a concentration inequality for partial sums when sampling without replacement, a problem studied in a slightly different setting in \cite{serfling1974probability}.

 \begin{lem} Recall that $\sigma(\vp) = \sqrt{\sum_{i=1}^m p_i^2}$ and $p_{\max} = \max_{i \in [m]} p_i$.
 Assume that